petrambroz/Shortest-Common-Superstring/README.md

 This whole project is assumed to be used under a Linux or MacOS environment.
 In case you prefer using Windows, it's recommended to use WSL or a virtual machine.

 ### Input
-The input shall be stored in a text file, either in `input.txt` in the scripts directory as a default, or in any other file specified in the arguments.
+The input shall be stored in a text file, either in `input.txt` in the script's directory as a default, or in any other file specified in the arguments.
 It must contain binary strings separated by newline.
 Empty lines are ignored.
 Example input:
 ```
 1110101010
 10101